 Members are frequently asked to represent the Family Advisory Councils on other Baycrest committees and task groups.

-Members must have a relative or significant individual who, at the beginning of their term on the council, are residents or patients of Baycrest, and agree to serve for one year on the council.
-The council is lead by families and have volunteer Chairs who are family members.
+Members must have a relative or significant individual who, at the beginning of their term on the council, are residents of Baycrest, and agree to serve for one year on the council.
+The council is led by and has volunteer Chairs who are family members.

 The mission of the Apotex Family Advisory Council is to support the delivery of comprehensive and compassionate care for residents of the Apotex Centre, Jewish Home for the Aged.

 Scope of Functions

 - Operates in an advisory capacity, recommending on matters that impact Apotex residents and their families;

 - Works in partnership with families, residents and Baycrest staff;

 - Considers issues and concerns that may be relevant to all residents or a group of residents but is not a forum to resolve issues and concerns of one family or resident.